HackYourFuture/JavaScript2/Week2/MAKEME.md

 > [Here](/Week3/README.md) you find the readings you have to complete before the third lecture.

+## Step 0: JSON parsing
+1. Create an HTML file
+2. Insert a script tag that points to squirtle-sprites.js
+3. In squirtle-sprites.js, convert pokemonDataJSONString to a javascript object so you can access its properties
+4. Display the sprite images (located in the parsed object) in the HTML page.
+You'll need to do some DOM manipulation kinda of stuff (maybe element.appendChild?)
+*Bonus Challenge*: Can you use an array method to loop over all sprites so you don't have to manually type each?

 ## Step 1: More map, filter and `=>`

 _Deadline Wednesday_